A Note on Religion

 A General Note on Legal Arguments

 To get started, begin with this general FAQ On Being a Longhair.
 It is a compilation I put together of answers to many questions, primarily those which come up time and time again on longhair chat boards.
 Hair growth, hair care, keeping hair neat, resisting urges or pressure to cut, and dealing with discrimination are major topics covered.
+Near the end of this FAQ it delves into the extent to which having long hair can be part of one's identity.

 If you want to discuss various aspects of the longhaired experience with other longhairs, the best place to go is the Men's Long Hair Hyperboard.
 To keep the board on its topic of providing information, posts to meet others are discouraged.
 The "Links" page on the Hyperboard will take you to several pages written by longhaired men about growing out their hair.